Pignataro was recognized during the 2016 N4A Convention.

 Spartans honored for their successes in the classroom.

-Pignataro has been the Associate Athletic Director for Student Services and Director of Student-Athlete Support Services (SASS) at Michigan State the past 13 years, and has overseen the Sports Medicine and Performance Department (athletic training, sports medicine, strength and conditioning) since 2007.
+Pignataro has been the Associate Athletic Director for Student Services and Director of Student-Athlete Support Services (SASS) at Michigan State since 2002, and has overseen the Sports Medicine and Performance Department (athletic training, sports medicine, strength and conditioning) since 2007.

 In addition to his previous roles, Pignataro coordinates the resource allocation group, which was identified as one of the four primary areas of focus by MSU Athletics Director Mark Hollis in his new leadership structure for Spartan Athletics.
 The resource allocation group will evaluate the funding of many different components, including the core areas of scholarships, operations, compensation and facilities.
 In his new role, Pignataro will have a lead role coordinating the collaboration between the various focus groups.